- FIN-CLARIAH Research Infrastructure

 2.8.2021 6:53 by eahyvone

-- Rafael Leal, Annastiina Ahola and Eero Hyvönen: Using LLMs for Enriching Metadata with Links to KOS and Knowledge Graphs: Case Finnish Named Entity Linking
+- Rafael Leal, Annastiina Ahola and Eero Hyvönen: Enriching Metadata with LLMs and Knowledge Graphs: Case Finnish Named Entity Linking

 - Henna Poikkimäki, Petri Leskinen, Eero Hyvönen: Using Network Analysis for Studying Cultural Heritage Knowledge Graphs – Case Correspondence Networks in Grand Duchy of Finland 1809–1917